MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 We can see the information from the very first app using either of the following two commands:

+> NOTE: Explicitly state to run this in Jupyter for each of the next few cells.

 ```py
 df.iloc[0]
 ```